5 Lazy Laws to be the Most Effective Teacher Ever!

 Some teachers long before you planted, watered, and grew those seeds of disdain your students have for math.
 Majority of the time you are not teaching, but instead, begging, or attempting to bully them into solving problems.
 That takes tons of energy, that I don’t even think most teachers realize.

 Do everyone involved a favor, and turn those worksheets into games or activities.
-For ideas on simple games you can play with your students using any problems, visit my post on Repurposing Your Worksheets Into Games or Activities That Require Minimal Setup.
+For ideas on simple games you can play with your students using any problems, visit my post on Repurposing Your Worksheets Into Games with Minimal Setup.

 Law #5